What is fertility preservation?

 After cancer treatment

 We’ll assess your fertility potential and advise on reproductive function.
-Regular periods after treatment do not guarantee normal fertility.
-However, absence of periods does not always mean you can’t get pregnant.
-So, advice on appropriate contraception is also important while you are recovering from cancer and its treatment.
+While regular periods after treatment do not guarantee normal fertility, the absence of periods does not always mean you can’t get pregnant.
+Advice from our fertility experts on appropriate contraception is important while you are recovering from cancer and its treatment.

 Fertility treatment can be provided where possible and we can advise on alternative options including surrogacy and donor treatments.